 Backcountry – tag –

-Backcountry refers to leaving the developed areas such as ski resorts and enjoying skiing and snowboarding on the natural snowy mountains.
-It is popular among enthusiasts for its appeal of climbing mountains on your own and skiing on fresh snow and steep slopes that no one else has skied before.
-However, there are risks such as avalanches, slides, weather changes, and getting lost.
-To enjoy it safely, knowledge and skills such as map reading, avalanche countermeasures, and self-rescue are essential.
-Beginners are recommended to take a guided tour and remember that any accidents are at your own risk.
+Backcountry refers to skiing and snowboarding in natural snowy mountains, away from ski resorts and other developed areas.
+It's popular among enthusiasts because of the appeal of climbing the mountain on your own and skiing on new snow and steep slopes that no one else has skied on.
+However, it also comes with risks such as avalanches, falls, weather changes, and getting lost.
+To enjoy it safely, knowledge and skills such as map reading, avalanche prevention, and self-rescue are essential.
+Beginners are recommended to join a guided tour, and remember that accidents are your own responsibility

 -